sanskrit/learnsanskrit.org/content/vyakarana/tinanta/guna.md

 }

-And we can continue with our {s prakriyA}:
+Then we can continue with our {s prakriyA}:

 {prakriya